gkovacs/gkovacs.github.com/index.markdown

 Starting Fall 2013, I will be a Computer Science PhD student at Stanford and NDSEG fellow.

-I did my undergrad and masters in Computer Science at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.
+I completed my undergrad and masters in Computer Science at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

 I'm interested in HCI (Human-Computer Interaction), NLP (natural language processing), foreign language learning, and educational technologies.